avinash1217/jokes/README.md

  - npm version >= 5.6
  - mongodb version >= 4.0
  - Ensure mongo db service is up and running
+ - ensure path to mongo and mongod executables are set in environment
+ - open a command prompt
+ - execute the command "mongo"
+ - mongo prompt begins
+ - execute the command "use healthera"
+ - execute the command 'db.users.insert({firstName: "Mohit", lastName: "Sorde", emailId: "mohit@mohit.com", password: "test1234"})'
- - execute init.sh script from root directory
+ - execute the command 'show dbs'
- - this will create default database and a collection named "Users" in mongodb
+ - this will create default database and a collection named "users" in mongodb
- - it will also create an Admin with default credentials
+ - it will also create an Admin (named "Mohit") with default credentials

 ## Steps to run the service
  - npm install